sematext/docs/docs/integration/index.md

 ## Monitoring

 Sematext Monitoring supports dozens of different integrations.
+Each integration comes with a number of useful dashboards and reports out of the box, as well as out of the box alert rules.
+A number of integrations can be enabled through [Service Autodiscovery](/monitoring/autodiscovery/) without installing any additional agents, modifying, or restarting any services.

 <div class="mdl-grid integrations">
 	<div class="mdl-cell mdl-cell--3-col">